stcarrez/ada-util/README.md

 Ahven or AUnit to help in writing unit tests.
 Ahven is the default testing framework as it provides better reports.

+## Version 2.8.0  - Under development
+  - Improvement of Util.Files.Walk to scan and honor a root .gitignore from any child directory

 ## Version 2.7.0  - Jun 2024
   - New package Util.Files.Walk to iterate over directory trees and honor .gitignore
   - Add support for custom log formatter (allow to translate log messages, filter messages, ...)